Pacific Coast 3-Day Roadtrip Itinerary

-After working up an appetite, enjoy dinner at the coast's nationally acclaimed Terrapin Creek (1580 Eastshore Road, Bodega Bay, 707-875-2700).
+After working up an appetite, enjoy dinner at the coast's nationally acclaimed Terrapin Creek Cafe (1580 Eastshore Road, Bodega Bay, 707-875-2700).
 This is a casual neighborhood spot where friends and neighbors can gather to enjoy great local and international cuisine.

 Stay at Bodega Bay Lodge (103 Highway 1, Bodega Bay, 707-875-3525).
 Located just one hour north of the Golden Gate Bridge, the Lodge overlooks the Pacific Ocean, Doran Beach State Park, and the spectacular green bluffs of Bodega Head.
 Here, all 84 guestrooms have ocean views, sweeping vistas, and sea breezes — all of which are enhanced by bird calls and the calming sounds of the distant fog horns.